MedDataToolMedDataTool

 Dose (mg) = Weight (kg) × Dosage rate (mg/kg)

 This formula produces the total amount of medication in milligrams that a patient needs for a single dose.
-The dosing frequency — once daily, twice daily, every 8 hours, and so on — is determined separately, based on the drug's half-life and established clinical guidelines.

 How to calculate a dose in 4 steps